wspotter/ag2/README.md

 ## Enhanced LLM Inferences

-Autogen also helps maximize the utility out of the expensive LLMs such as ChatGPT and GPT-4.
+AG2 also helps maximize the utility out of the expensive LLMs such as ChatGPT and GPT-4.
 It offers [enhanced LLM inference](https://ag2labs.github.io/autogen/docs/Use-Cases/enhanced_inference#api-unification) with powerful functionalities like caching, error handling, multi-config inference and templating.

 <!-- For example, you can optimize generations by LLM with your own tuning data, success metrics, and budgets.